Share This Guide

 The truth is, if you can keep the smoke and fire danger away, this is a smart way to stay warm without breaking the bank.

-There are factory-made furnaces that come for a few thousand bucks.
-Moving into the more cost-effective zone, you can make your DIY outdoor wood furnace yourself.
+There are factory-made furnaces that you can purchase for a few thousand bucks.
+But, moving into the more cost-effective zone, you can make your DIY outdoor wood furnace yourself.

-But if you want to learn how to do it yourself, well, my friend, we’ve crafted this entire post exactly for people like you.
-This covers EVERY single thing you need to know and learn before you go for your own outdoor wood furnace this winter.
+But if you want to learn how to do it yourself, well, my friend, I’ve crafted this entire post exactly for people like you.
+This covers EVERY single thing you need to know and learn before you go and build your own outdoor wood furnace this winter.

 DIY Outdoor Furnace: The Basic Knowhow